Q: What’s Good?

 Well, hey, to determine what’s good, we first have to define it, right?

 Good can mean morally good: that is, what a society decides is moral.
-Right now, in this moment – on a Tuesday in March- it is good to sit inside by yourself, and bad to go outside in large groups.
+Right now, in this moment – on a Tuesday in March- it is good to sit inside by yourself.
+It is bad to go outside in large groups.
 Usually, the opposite is true.
 It’s good to help others and bad to hoard toilet paper.

-We think that being a good person is to be of service to others, and to do what is moral, which we pretend is a constant and not something we made up.
+We think that being a good person is to be of service to others.
+To do what is moral, which we pretend is a constant and not something we made up.

 500 years ago, it was good to follow church doctrine and bad to question it, as Martin Luther found out.
 It was also good to give virgin brides away to strange monarchs, but which someone would probably ask about today.